513: The Brain That Wouldn't Die

 George Allen "Pat" Summerall (1930-2013) was a football player in the NFL in the 1950s and later did color commentary for CBS Sports and for a few years on Fox.
 For many, many years he shilled on commercials for the hardware chain True Value, with the catch phrase "Tell 'em Pat Summerall sent you"—hence the riff about the faulty bolts.
 (Thanks to Kenneth Morgan and Brian Sweat for this reference.)

 Ew, Boo Radley.

-Boo Radley is the recluse who obsesses the children in the novel To Kill a Mockingbird, written by Harper Lee in 1960.
+Boo Radley is the recluse the children are obsessed with in the novel To Kill a Mockingbird, written by Harper Lee in 1960.
 He emerges from his house at the very end to save the kids from a knife-wielding man bent on revenge.

 Does this bug you?
 Does this bug you?